-Yesterday, August 10, 2023, a Soyuzb rocket was launched from the Vostochny Cosmodrome in eastern Russia, taking Luna 25 with it, marking Russia's first lunar mission in 47 years.
+Yesterday, August 10, 2023, a Soyuzb rocket carrying Luna 25 was launched from the Vostochny Cosmodrome in eastern Russia, marking Russia's first lunar mission in 47 years.
 A mission that aims to reach the south pole of the Moon, a region still largely unexplored.

 Space experts and enthusiasts around the world are following this event with great interest, as it could not only reveal new information about the Moon, but also redefine our understanding of space exploration and the resources that our natural satellite could offer.